Understanding Predatory Drift in Dogs

 We therefore have herding dogs that will herd sheep by stalking them, chasing them, and even gripping at times, but they will not kill the sheep.
 We have hunting dogs that have developed "soft" mouths, whereas, in the past, there was no such thing if the dog wanted to survive.
 Yet some breeds were also selectively bred to complete the whole sequence.
 For instance, many terriers were used as "ratters" that killed vermin in many factories and farms.

 So initially, dogs were naturally inclined to kill prey animals for survival purposes, thereby completing the whole predatory sequence.
 Then, hunters selectively bred several dogs to not complete the whole sequence for herding purposes or to prevent meat from being spoiled by their sharp teeth.

 Predatory drift is considered basically a comeback to the original and ancient predatory sequence.
-In behavior terms, it's a hard-wired, fixed action pattern.
+In behavior terms, it's a hard-wired, modal-action-pattern.
 Basically, once a trigger starts the behavior, it needs to go to completion.
 In simple words, it's predatory drive in its purest form, not to be confused with aggression!
-The term was first coined in 1961 by Breland and Breland, the term "predatory drift" was coined years later by veterinarian, behaviorist, and dog trainer Ian Dunbar.
+While, the term “instinctive drift” was first coined in 1961 by Breland and Breland, the term "predatory drift" was coined years later by veterinarian, behaviorist, and dog trainer Dr. Ian Dunbar.

 It may be initiated through play.
 Play often follows several sequences of predatory behavior.
 You have the chasing, the stalking and the biting.
 Most dogs will engage in many ritualistic behaviors and meta-communication to tell the other dog they are only playing under the form of play bows and inhibited bites.
 However, at certain times, that predatory instinct prevails and once it starts it must end, at times with dire consequences.

 This phenomenon may take place when larger dogs play with smaller dogs.
 The dogs seem to play very well, when out of the blue, the larger dog suddenly goes in for the kill.
 There are several anedoctal reports of these happenings and sadly, the smaller dogs often don't survive the bite and accompanying head shakes once grabbed by the neck.